ashkan-abbasi66/MTLD/Readme.md

 ## Available Methods

 The code for running the following methods are available in this package.
-All the codes needed to run the methods are included except the sparsifying transform learning denoising package.
+All the codes needed to run the methods are included except for the sparsifying transform learning denoising.